 Why You Should Embrace Uncertainty in Demand Forecasting – Part 2

-Last week we said that in reality most companies are already partly down the path towards a probabilistic supply chain model.
+Last week in our first post about uncertainty in demand planning, we said that in reality most companies are already part way down the path towards a probabilistic supply chain model.

 The evolution is happening naturally as the global business landscape becomes more interconnected and complex, along with the effects of multichannel marketing, demand shaping and the internet.
 You’ve likely already recognized the limits of deterministic planning if your company has recently launched (or relaunched) an S&OP initiative, or you’ve started to migrate from traditional platforms like SAP APO to advanced demand analytics tools, or trained your planners on supply chain performance trade-off competencies.